zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     **Note:** User authorization is required to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`.
 Permissions are set up during installation with the `ZWESECUR` JCL or workflow.
 To authenticate to the mapping API, a JWT is sent with the request.
 The token represents the user that is configured with this property.

 - **`apiml.security.oidc.identityMapperUrl`**
-  (Optional) This property informs the Gateway about the location of this API.
+  (Optional) This property informs the Gateway about the location of the identity mapper REST API.
 ZSS is the default API provider in Zowe, but if you are using Zowe release 2.14 or a later version, we recommend you use the [API ML internal mapper](../../user-guide/api-mediation/configuration-client-certificates.md#configure-internal-api-ml-mapper).
-You can provide your own API to perform the mapping.
-In this case, it is necessary to customize this value.
+In case the internal mapper is configured, this parameter is ignored.

     The following URL is the default value for Zowe and ZSS: